BDC Hamburger Icon

 Creating a business’s USP is not a task for a single individual — it’s a team effort.
 It should include people from all departments, like customer support, marketing, sales, finance, IT, product development and HR.
 Get them together and start collecting their ideas.

-Ask your team what they think separates your business from its competitors.
-Initially, you may get only vague answers like “our product is better,” “we provide better customer service,” “we have more experience,” and so on.
+Ask your team what makes your business stand out from its competitors.
+Initially, you may get only vague answers like “Our product is better,” “We provide better customer service,” “We have more experience” and so on.

-But that’s OK.
-Don’t be judgmental.
-Remember, this is a brainstorming session, and all you’re doing is gathering ideas.
+That’s OK.
+This is a brainstorming session, and all you’re doing is gathering ideas.
 Keep a record of this input for later.
+As you continue talking, you’ll start to flesh out more concrete ideas.

 Step 2: Identify your customer.

-Then, you can group them into different buyer personas, and be specific.
+From there, you can group them into different buyer personas.
 The more you’re able to define the characteristics of your target audience, the better.

 Step 3: Analyze your competitors.